 CDH staff are available to consult with Princeton faculty, staff and students on a variety of DH research or professional development questions.
 Note that due to staff availability, we limit consultation time to one hour per month per project.

 Princeton scholars applying for grants with a digital humanities component (e.g. Humanities Council Magic Grants, Dean for Research Innovation Funds, NEH Office of Digital Humanities) must speak with us before naming the CDH as a project collaborator or advisor.
 For feedback on proposals, please reach out to us at least one month before a grant deadline.

 Interested in tools for digital scholarship? ... interested in curating, managing, publishing data?...Reach out to our campus partners!

-- For suggestions on tools for digital scholarship -- such as mapping, text mining, data visualization, and archives or exhibits -- please use Princeton University Library’s “Ask Us” service.
+- For suggestions on tools for digital scholarship -- such as mapping, text mining, data visualization, and archives or exhibits -- please reach out to Princeton University Library’s Digital Scholarship (DiScho) unit using this form.
 The McGraw Center’s Digital Toolkit is a handy annotated list of digital tools for a variety of needs.

 - For detailed suggestions and support when creating a digital or data-driven classroom assignments, from maps to exhibits, from visualizations to text analysis, see McGraw's fantastic Digital Assignment Guide.

 - For guidance curating, managing and publishing data talk to Princeton Research Data Service.